Extension.Configuration

 the current configuration.

-get ctxt parameter gets the value of the parameter.
+gets the value of the parameter

-Accesses the value of the previously defined parameter.
+Accesses the value of the previously defined parameter

-parameter t name declares a configuration parameter.
+declares a configuration parameter.

-This declaration extends the common-options grammar by adding the following rules
+grammar by adding the following rules

-| common-options, R | R, common-options
+common-options = ... | common-options, R | R, common-options R = ["--<plugin>-<name>", ["="], t]

 ,

-When the --<plugin>-<name> v is specified on the command line, or a configuration file, or in the environment, then get ctxt p will evaluate to v, where p is the declared parameter.
+is specified on the command line, or a configuration file, or in the environment, then get ctxt p

-The as_flag option makes the value part optional on the command line, so that declare ~as_flag=v t name extends the grammar by adding the following rules
+option makes the value part optional on the command line, so that declare ~as_flag=v t name

-| common-options, R | R, common-options
+common-options = ... | common-options, R | R, common-options R = ["--<plugin>-<name>", [["="], t]]

 ,

-Then, if the parameter was specified on the command line without an argument, then v will be used as the value of the parameter.
+Then, if the parameter was specified on the command line without an argument, then v

-When aliases are specified, then for each name in the aliases a --<plugin>-<name> option will be added.
+are specified, then for each name

-Note, even if the name is short (i.e., consisting only of one letter) it will still be prefixed with the plugin name and interpreted as a long option, e.g., if name is "k" and the plugin name is "foo", then the option name will be "--foo-k".
+Note, even if the name is short (i.e., consisting only of one letter) it will still be prefixed with the plugin name and interpreted as a long option, e.g., if name is "k"

 Examples